OAXFoundation/oaxfoundation.github.io/_posts/2024-12-10-Near-Protocol-Q3-Ecosystem-Deep-Dive.md

 NEAR is at the forefront of integrating AI with blockchain, focusing on User-Owned AI to empower users and democratize AI development.
 In Q3 2024, NEAR made significant strides in this area:

-<b>AI Accelerator Programs:</b> In collaboration with Delphi Labs and Betaworks, NEAR launched accelerator programs to foster AI-driven solutions.
+<b>- AI Accelerator Programs:</b> In collaboration with Delphi Labs and Betaworks, NEAR launched accelerator programs to foster AI-driven solutions.
-<b>Bitte.ai:</b> A standout project, Bitte.ai allows users to execute on-chain tasks with natural language commands, showcasing the potential of AI-powered blockchain interactions.
+<b>- Bitte.ai:</b> A standout project, Bitte.ai allows users to execute on-chain tasks with natural language commands, showcasing the potential of AI-powered blockchain interactions.
-<b>Nillion Partnership:</b> This collaboration introduced advanced “blind compute” and secure storage capabilities, further enhancing NEAR’s AI infrastructure.
+<b>- Nillion Partnership:</b> This collaboration introduced advanced “blind compute” and secure storage capabilities, further enhancing NEAR’s AI infrastructure.
 NEAR’s commitment to AI is reflected in its growing ecosystem, with over 50 teams building at every layer of the User-Owned AI stack.
 Notably, NEAR has become a key component of <bg>Grayscale’s Decentralized AI Fund</b>, demonstrating investor confidence in its AI vision.

 <b>4.
 Developer Ecosystem</b>

 NEAR continues to prioritize community-driven governance and robust developer support to ensure long-term sustainability and growth.
 Having a developer-centric approach continues to attract talent through:

-<b>Fee-Sharing Model:</b> Allocating 30% of transaction fees to smart contract creators.
+<b>- Fee-Sharing Model:</b> Allocating 30% of transaction fees to smart contract creators.
-<b>Comprehensive Tools:</b> SDKs, sandbox environments, and the NEAR CLI make it easier for developers to build on NEAR.
+<b>- Comprehensive Tools:</b> SDKs, sandbox environments, and the NEAR CLI make it easier for developers to build on NEAR.
-<b>Interoperability:</b> The launch of TokenBridge, connecting NEAR to Solana, underscores NEAR’s commitment to cross-chain collaboration.
+<b>- Interoperability:</b> The launch of TokenBridge, connecting NEAR to Solana, underscores NEAR’s commitment to cross-chain collaboration.

 The <b>NEAR Dev Hub</b> serves as a central repository for knowledge and collaboration, fostering innovation and driving ecosystem growth.